According to the visual effects artists, Ego's planet contains one trillion polygons, and is considered to be the

-On March 23, 2016, Chris Pratt announced a fundraiser to help support the Lake Stevens' Boys and Girls Club from where he grew up.
-By donating, you would get a chance to visit Pratt, and eat lunch with him on the set of this film.
+On March 23, 2016, Chris Pratt announced a fundraiser to help support the Lake Stevens' Boys and Girls Club in his hometown.
+By donating you would get a chance to visit Pratt and eat lunch with him on the set of this film.

 Benicio Del Toro, who portrayed the Collector in the first Guardians of the Galaxy (2014), expressed interest in portraying the character again despite Marvel not contacting him about the sequel.